 The WRF/CMAQ-to-EPIC tool is used to generate EPIC daily weather data and, if the option is selected, N deposition inputs to be used in EPIC application simulations.
-The tool reads EPIC grid cell information stored in the EPICSites_Info.csv file generated using the previous tool.
-It extracts EPIC daily weather input data from WRF simulation output (METCOR2D data arrays).
-There are up to four options currently available for the inclusion of daily atmospheric deposition data: (1) no N deposition, (2) the original EPIC default (assumes a constant N concentration of 0.8 ppm in precipitation and no dry deposition), and (3) CMAQ hourly output files (DRYDEP, WETDEP1) from a previous CMAQ run (unidirectional or bidirectional), and (4) a preprocessed set of 5-yr average CMAQ deposition estimates for the period 2002-2005 (labeled as 2004) and 2006-2010 (labeled as 2008).
-When daily deposition inputs are to be used, they are created or extracted and are appended to the end of each daily weather record.
-If the average option is used, select option (1), no N deposition.
-The average input option is then requested at the EPIC simulation step.
+The tool reads EPIC grid cell information stored in the allSites_Info.csv file generated using the Crop Site Info Generation tool (the previous tool).
+It extracts daily weather input data from WRF simulation output (METCOR2D data arrays) into a NetCDF file and EPIC-ready text files.
+Users need to make sure that the right version of the WRF/CMAQ-to-EPIC tools are compiled under the Spatial Allocator.
+There are two versions of this tool: one for CMAQ before version 5.2 and one for CMAQ v5.2 or above version.

+There are up to four options currently available for the inclusion of daily atmospheric deposition data in EPIC simulations: (1) no N deposition, (2) the original EPIC default (assumes a constant N concentration of 0.8 ppm in precipitation and no dry deposition), and (3) CMAQ hourly output files (DRYDEP, WETDEP1) from a previous CMAQ run (unidirectional or bidirectional), and (4) a pre-processed set of 5-yr average CMAQ deposition estimates for the period 2002-2006 (labeled as 2004) and 2006-2010 (labeled as 2008).
 In the vicinity of areas receiving significant atmospheric dry deposition, such as areas immediately surrounding large animal feeding operations, this information can impact EPIC biogeochemistry and subsequent estimates of plant N application needs.
 If speciated N deposition is available, oxidized wet and dry deposition are assumed to enter the EPIC soil nitrate pool, and reduced wet and dry deposition is assumed to enter the EPIC soil ammonium pool.
-If CMAQ hourly output files are used, the MCIP and CMAQ domains must be the same as the domain defined in the EPIC scenario.
-Figure 10 shows this tool interface as used for the test case scenario.
+If CMAQ hourly output files are selected for this tool, the MCIP and CMAQ domains must be the same as the domain defined in the EPIC scenario.
+Figure 10 shows this tool interface as used for the test_case scenario.